ibm-cloud-docs/billing-usage/subscription_acct_faq.md

 You're required to continue paying your monthly charges until the end of your term.
 You're charged the non-discounted rate for any usage that goes over your total subscription amount.
 To avoid overage charges, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://cloud.ibm.com/catalog?contactmodule){: external} to sign up for a new subscription.

+## Is there a monthly minimum amount required for Subscription accounts?
+{: #subs-minimum}
+{: faq}

+Yes, your subscription must have a combined minimum spending and term commitment of $100.00 USD each month for 12 months.

 ## Can I cancel my Subscription account before the end of my term commitment?
 {: #subs-cancel-early}
 {: faq}

-A subscription is a contract between you and IBM that commits you to use {{site.data.keyword.Bluemix_notm}} for a specific term and spending amount.
-You can request to cancel your subscription before the end of the term, but whether the subscription can be canceled is at the discretion of IBM.
+A subscription is a contract between you and {{site.data.keyword.IBM_notm}} that commits you to use {{site.data.keyword.Bluemix_notm}} for a specific term and spending amount.
+You can request to cancel your subscription before the end of the term, but whether the subscription can be canceled is at the discretion of {{site.data.keyword.IBM_notm}}.
 Any remaining credit on your subscription might be forfeited.
-To inquire about this possibility, contact support.
+For more information, contact [Support](/unifiedsupport/supportcenter){: external}.
 Make sure that you provide details about why you need to cancel your subscription.

-## Is there a monthly minimum amount required for Subscription accounts?
-{: #subs-minimum}
-{: faq}

-Yes, your subscription must have a combined minimum spending and term commitment of $100.00 USD each month for 12 months.
+To close a Pay-As-You-Go account or a Lite account, see [Can I cancel my account?](/docs/account?topic=account-accountfaqs#cancelaccount).